Portfolio Construction

 A common composition of an advisor-created portfolio

 Driven by advantages like better tax efficiency, cost, and intraday liquidity, we are seeing an increase in ETF usage.
-Looking at portfolio reviews, 68% of incoming portfolios utilize both mutual funds and ETFs while 74% of target portfolios have both vehicles.
-Index funds continue to be the most popular product amongst advisors, especially when it comes to domestic equities.
-In 2022, 13% of advisors had some allocation to active ETFs but in 2024, that proportion has increased to 29%.
-The average allocation to active ETFs amongst users is around 17%.
-This is largely seen in the Fixed Income asset class, with strategic beta products preferred in domestic and international equities.
+Advisors use ETFs and mutual funds fairly evenly within U.S. equities.
+Sixty-three percent of incoming portfolios utilized ETFs for their U.S. equity exposure, and 78% of portfolios had mutual funds.
+The average ETF allocation to U.S. equities was 31%, which is a significant slice of the equity sleeve.
+Only 35% of incoming portfolios tend to utilize ETFs in the international sleeve.
+However, there is higher usage of ETFs within fixed income, with 42% of incoming portfolios having some allocation to ETFs.
+In 2022, 13% of advisors had some allocation to active ETFs, but in 2024, that proportion has increased to 29%.
+The average allocation to active ETFs among users is around 17%.
+This is largely seen in the fixed income asset class, with 14% of incoming portfolios utilizing active ETFs.
+Strategic beta products were preferred in domestic and international equities—it is interesting to note that only 5% of portfolios use active ETFs in the international space.

 We observed the average portfolio has: